 |Big Horn Sheep enjoying a sunny morning in Radium|

-Ross advised a stop at the next turn-out for amazing views and photo opportunities and we weren’t dissapointed.
+Ross advised a stop at the next turn-out for amazing views and photo opportunities and we weren’t disappointed.
 The Kootenay Valley Viewpoint is spectacular and an amazing spot for EJ to practice the photography skills he is learning in the Techie Homeschool Mom’s Photography Club.
 This roadside turnout is a popular place so I can imagine it getting pretty full in the height of summer travel season.

 |EJ trying out his skills|